leap-stc/leap-stc.github.io/book/guides/data_guide.md

 - Instructions on how to access data LEAP has made available are outlined in [](guide.data.catalog).
 This guide also overviews how to transfer data that does not exist into the catalog.
 - For more generic instructions on how to publish or move your own data into cloud storage, please consult [](guide.data.transfer).
 - Once data is already placed into the Cloud, the JupyterHub platform is designed to facilitate seamless integration into data science workflows.
 Read more about this at [](guide.data.working)
 - For whatever reasons, users might wish to navigate cloud ingested data from outside the JupyterHub or make use of non-LEAP affiliated data on our software platform.
-For guides on how to access generic buckets externally, please consult [](guide.data.transfer)
+For guides on how to work externally, please consult [](guide.data.external)